Contact Lens Care

 On the inner section of the temples (where the eyeglass frames and arms meet) you will usually find incredibly small screws.
 Tighten the screws using a mini screwdriver.
 Eyeglass repair kits such as our Feel Good Handy Kit are perfect for tightening screws on your glasses.

 If you find your glasses very quickly becoming loose again, you may need to replace the screws.
+See below for more tips on how to tighten glasses.

-Make the adjustments minor
+Make minor adjustments

 Avoid making large adjustments to your glasses at once.
 This could make the problem worse and more difficult to correct.
-As always, it is best to visit your opticians to have a full adjustment of your glasses.
+As always, it is best to visit your optician to have a full adjustment of your glasses.

 Protect your glasses from the start